greblus/solitito/README.md

   detected but the signal is too weak to lock.
 - **Intervals** — play the chord tones one at a time.
 You choose which degrees to practise (`1 3 5` for triads, `1 3 5 7` for sevenths, `1 3` for shell voicings).
 '3' matches both
-  3 and b3.
+  3 and b3, '7'  = 7 and b7, etc - depending on current chord's quality.
 - **Scales** — sequential note practice from a scale definition.
 - **Arpeggios** — chord tones in sequence over a progression, written as degrees so one pattern fits every chord in a standard.
 Two-octave jazz phrases, plus a generator that builds a fresh one after every pass.
-- **Fretboard** — a region of the neck is drawn at random (a set of strings, four frets) and held; you are asked for notes that live inside it.
+- **Fretboard** — a region of the neck is selected at random (a set of strings, four frets) and held; you are asked for notes that live inside it.
 For learning where the notes are in one hand position.

-Along the bottom sits the strip: the chord just played and the one after it.
+Bottom part of main window shows the chord just played and the next one, after the current one.
 The chord left behind keeps the colour it earned — green for an exact match, yellow if a triad or a substitution got it through — so a pass stays readable after the app has moved on.
-Colouring the *current* chord could not do that: passing changes which chord that is, so the mark would land on the one not played yet.

 A shuffle toggle randomises the order — chords in a standard, the tones inside each chord, and in Scales the key as well.
 A pause button freezes progression while the colours keep reporting whether the chord is right, so you can sit on one shape and work it out; while paused, arrows either side of the strip step back and forth through the progression, for going back to a chord that has already gone by.

-The window can be resized and remembers its size.
-The layout does not reflow: it is drawn at a fixed size and scaled to fit, so the proportions stay as designed and the text and chord diagrams are re-rendered sharp rather than stretched.

-Songs and scales are plain text files, so you can add your own.

 ---